TheHiveHelixLabs/anomali-import-tool/tasks/prd-anomali-threat-bulletin-import-tool.md

 ## Introduction/Overview

-The Anomali Threat Bulletin Import Tool is a standalone Windows application designed to streamline the process of importing threat intelligence documents into Anomali ThreatStream.
-The tool addresses the challenge of manually processing and uploading multiple documents (Word, Excel, PDF) by providing automated extraction, intelligent grouping, and bulk import capabilities with customizable naming schemes and attachment handling.
+The Anomali Threat Bulletin Import Tool is a fully portable, standalone Windows application designed to run from any location including USB drives, network shares, or local directories without installation.
+The tool streamlines the process of importing threat intelligence documents into Anomali ThreatStream by providing automated extraction, intelligent grouping, and bulk import capabilities with customizable naming schemes and attachment handling.
+The application is completely self-contained with zero dependencies on system installations or registry entries.

 ## Goals